-Pipe trenches within a carriageway shall be backfilled using an approved hardfill placed immediately above the pipe embedment and compacted in layers not exceeding 200 mm in loose depth, as per Appendix B drawing CM-002.
+Pipe trenches within a carriageway shall be backfilled using an approved hardfill placed immediately above the pipe embedment and compacted in layers not exceeding 200 mm in loose depth, as per Appendix Drawing B1-2 to DrawingB1-4).

 In existing sealed roads, the top section of the trench shall be backfilled as specified by 3.4.2.3.
 The depth of base course and type of finishing coat seal shall conform to the standard of the existing road construction.